jaz303/xson/README.md

 	Note that despite the name "constructors", such functions are invoked by regular function calls, i.e. `Person(props)` and not `new Person(props)`.

+### `xson.stringify(object, [, options])`

+Convert an object structure to an XSON string and return it.
+Valid `options` keys:

+  * `toStructure`: a function that is called whenever the serializer encounters a Javascript object type (excluding `null` and arrays) to determine how it should be encoded.
+Returns one of the following:

+    * for money: `['money', major, minor, currency]`.
+Major/minor should be integers and currency is an optional string.
+    * for vectors: `['vec2', x, y]` or `['vec3', x, y, z]`.
+    * for named objects: `['ConstructorName', properties]`.
+    * for all other objects, return `null`.
+XSON will then serialize the object as a dictionary (i.e. standard JSON object).

+  The default implementation of `toStructure` will detect XSON's built-in `Money`, `Vec2` and `Vec3` types and encode them accordingly.
+All other objects will be encoded as XSON dictionaries.

 ## Syntax

 ### Atomic Types